kushalv238/ethereum-web3-wallet/README.md

 # Ethereum Wallet App with Flask and Web3

-This project is a simple Ethereum wallet application that allows users to check the balance of any Ethereum address and send transactions using Flask and Web3.
+This project is a simple Ethereum wallet application that allows users to check the balance of any Ethereum address and send transactions using Flask and Web3 and a frontend built with HTML, CSS, and JavaScript.

 ## Setup